h99developer/jbfng/README.md

 freeze and sacrifice your enemies, save your teammates!

-feel free to contribute :)
+feel free to contribute and suggest features :)